CNH Industrial: Periodic Report On $1 Billion Buyback Program

 |

-(*) All translations determined from Euro to/from US Dollar at the exchange rate reported by the European Central Bank on the date of each purchase.
+(*) All translations determined from Euro to US Dollar at the exchange rate reported by the European Central Bank on the date of each purchase

 Details of the transactions described in the table above, including the regulated markets where the purchases were made, are available on the Company's corporate website under the Buyback Programs section at the following address: cnhindustrial/BuyBack .